A great marriage isn’t something that just happens; it’s something that must be created. Fawn Weaver

 • Amplifies fear of being hurt

-• A distant relationship that leads to sadness, loneliness and anxiety
+• A distant relationship that leads to sadness, loneliness, and anxiety

 • Negatively damages self-esteem